-Home Remedies For A Cold
+Home Remedies For The Common Cold

-Colds are only caught from other people; during cold season.
+A ‘common cold’ is only caught from other people; during cold season.
 If you are one of the millions who will get a cold this year, here are some home remedies to help your symptoms…

 Lemons, oranges, and apple cider are all considered to be cold remedies.